mrudigier/RootScripts/README.md

 # Root scripts

-Collection of useful scriptsscripts for working with nuclear spectroscopy data using ROOT, the analysis frame work developed at cern (http:://root.cern).
+Collection of useful sscripts for working with nuclear spectroscopy data using ROOT, the analysis frame work developed at cern (http:://root.cern).
 Please feel free to use these as they are, or to modify and ibase your own scripts on.